Intex Pools: Affordable Summer Fun

 Heating an Intex Pool

-Electric heaters should never be used with an Intex pool.
-The danger of an electrical short is high, and can cause death to any person inside the pool.
 The only safe way to heat an Intex pool is by using a solar blanket.
-Intex sells solar blankets (which look like bubble-wrap), though these blankets do not have high user ratings.
+Intex sells solar blankets (which look like bubble wrap), though these blankets do not have high user ratings.

 Chlorinating an Intex Pool

 A pool water monitoring kit is necessary to adjust the chlorine and pH levels of the pool.
-Clorine, alkaline pH adjusters, and acid are available at any local hardware or pool store.
+Chlorine, alkaline pH adjusters, and acid are available at any local hardware or pool store.

 Necessary Intex Pool Accessories